 Matlock Meadows Farm is a lovely place to visit in the Peak District with kids and is just a five minute drive to the east of Matlock.
-Meet the farm animals, have a play in all weathers, and grab a bite to eat.
+Meet the farm animals, have a play in all weathers, and grab a bite to eat (they sell some of the best homemade Peak District ice-cream!)
 Allow a couple of hours for your visit.
-Parking and use of the play areas are free at Matlock Meadows Farm, although there is an understanding that visitors will purchase something from the cafe.
+Parking and use of the play areas are free at Matlock Meadows Farm, although there is an understanding that visitors will purchase something from the café.

 Around the farm, expect to see cows, goats, chickens, and sheep.

 There is both an outdoor and indoor play area.
 The outdoor play area can get rather muddy, so bring wellies.
 But the indoor play area makes for a good rainy day option, and is inside the barn and there are small ride on tractors to play on, as well as coin-operated go-carts.

 You must try the award-winning Italian style gelato, which is made on site.
 There are 15 flavours to choose from and each and every one is absolutely delicious (not that we’ve tried them all… yet)!
 There are also dairy free and gluten fee ice-creams available.